 Meet our Panel:

-Vice President, Sales + Marketing at Swoon
+Vice President at Swoon Consulting

-Vice President, Operations at Swoon
+Vice President of Operations at Swoon

-Director of Marketing at Swoon
+Director of Marketing and Sales Operations at Swoon

 Want to read more?
 Check out our previous Leading with Purpose Blog: Leading in a Hybrid Workplace with Anna Griffin, Chief Marketing Officer at Intercom.